lemonmadeleine/fitting-for-coculture/README.md

 Constitutive folder : model for consortia with the constitutive expression of bla. nb and csv files should be in the same path.

-## -Used experimental data for fitting
+# Used experimental data for fitting
 ---------------------